-There, on one of the great big chairs with a cute wooden foot stool, I’d have my Root Beer Float while we’d watch TV.
+There, on one of the great big chairs with a cute wooden foot stool, I'd have my float while we'd watch TV.
 My grandmother would always have one too, and sit in the chair beside me.
-(Here’s one of her “famous” recipes.)
+(Here's one of her "famous" recipes.)

 My grandfather's coffee root beer float was certainly incredibly delicious, but that wasn't all that made it the best root beer float recipe.

-So what really made my grandfather’s Coffee Root Beer Float the best?
+What really made his Coffee Root Beer Float the best?